Scientific Name: Acer circinatum

 Double-winged seed which hangs downward resembles a helicopter propeller when falling to the ground.

-Grows in full shade to partial sun.
+Grows in full shade to partial sun, but will not thrive in full sun.
 Prefers moist areas.

 Quite hardy, does not often suffer from disease.
 Leaves can burn if exposed to full afternoon sun without sufficient water.